insure logo

 How much is homeowners insurance in Kansas City by company

-Among the carriers analyzed, Auto Club Enterprises (AAA) is the most affordable homeowners insurance company in Kansas City, offering an average annual rate of $2,361, while State Farm ranks second.
+Among the carriers we analyzed, Auto Club Enterprises (AAA) is the most affordable homeowners insurance company in Kansas City, offering an average annual rate of $2,361 , while State Farm ranks second.

-Researching a company thoroughly before selecting a homeowners insurance policy is essential.
-Insure.com has meticulously reviewed all insurance companies operating in Kansas City and compiled a list of the most affordable options.
+Researching a company thoroughly before selecting a homeowners insurance policy is essential – and we can help with that.
+We took a close look at all the insurance companies serving Kansas City and put together a list of the most affordable ones.

 Home insurance company Annual rate